davidmatthew-ie/weather-map-widget/readme.txt

 * Adjustments to widget layout.
 * Added Italian translation.

+Shout out to Marco Simonetti for the assist!

 = 1.4.0 =
 * Added lazy loading option for better performance.
 * Improved accessibility with unique title attribute.